cumaliaba/itucsdb1502/docs/developer/member2.rst

       :scale: 100 %
       :alt: map to buried treasure

-      ENTITY-RELATINSHIP DIAGRAM OF TEAM CLASS
+      ENTITY-RELATIONSHIP DIAGRAM OF TEAM CLASS

 This is the E-R diagram of team class.
 It takes coach_id from coaches.
 Schedule and teamroster table uses team_id it means that team_id is a foreign key of schedule and teamroster table.There is one to one relationship with coach class and player class.Coaches can have one team and a team can have at least one coach at that time.
 Team class also have one to many relationship with teamroster class.
 The last relationship with team class is with schedule.
 Team class has many to many optional relationship with schedule class.
 Beacuse of ın that schedule there will be so many teams, but there will some scedule zero team plays that schedule.